-Lighter and longer lasting
+Smarter, lighter and longer lasting

-Utility Trailer, which is celebrating its centennial anniversary this year, is the largest refrigerated trailer manufacturer globally, controlling about 54 percent of the market.
+Utility Trailer, which is celebrating its centennial anniversary this year, is the largest refrigerated trailer manufacturer globally controlling about 54 percent of the market.
 The company offers two refrigerated trailer models, the 3000R and 3000R Multi-Temp.

 While its competitors favor a panel process when it comes to insulating the trailer, Utility Trailer uses a foam mandrel process.
-In this process, the whole shell is built first, then foam is injected using a mandrel process, which gets the foam around all the corners to help prevent moisture from entering the trailer and cold air from escaping.
+In this process, the whole shell is built first then foam is injected using a mandrel process, which gets the foam around all the corners to help prevent moisture from entering the trailer and cold air from escaping.

 Additional insulation is achieved with the company’s Versitex VR2 lining that acts as a vapor barrier to keep the foam insulation dry while maintaining thermal efficiency.

-Engineers also designed the 3000R reefer with a floor clipping system in place of screws to prevent moisture penetration and corrosion from occurring on the wood floors as they flex during normal wear and tear.
+Engineers also designed the 3000R reefer with a floor clipping system in place of screws to prevent moisture penetration and corrosion from occurring on the wood floors as they flexed during normal wear and tear.

 Customization is also on the rise, according to executives at Utility Trailer.
 Some of the more common requests include tire inflation systems, more single tires, and refrigerated, multi-compartment units for foodservice applications.
 Customers are also asking for disc brakes and for aerodynamic features like side skirts and trailer tails.

 Great Dane Trailers offers three Everest model refrigerated trailers, the TL, SS and CL.
 The company uses a modular panel foaming process for its reefers to ensure maximum thermal performance, superior linking adhesion and flat, smooth walls.
 The construction also allows for easy replacement of an individual panel if necessary.